Data Governance Analyst

 The Government of Alberta is committed to a diverse and inclusive public service that reflects the population we serve to best meet the needs of Albertans.
 Consider joining a team where diversity, inclusion and innovation are valued and supported.
 For more information on diversity and inclusion, please visit: https://www.alberta.ca/diversity-inclusion-policy.aspx.

-The Ministry of Health is building a more resilient and sustainable health care system that can support Albertans getting care when and where they need it, while responding to system-wide health challenges, improving health outcomes, and maintaining fiscal responsibility.
-For further information, visit the ministry website at http://www.health.gov.ab.ca.
+The Ministry of Primary and Preventative Health Services is building a more resilient and sustainable health care system that can support Albertans getting care when and where they need it, while responding to system-wide health challenges, improving health outcomes, and maintaining fiscal responsibility.
+For further information, visit the ministry website at https://www.alberta.ca/primary-and-preventative-health-services.

 Role Responsibilities

-Reporting to the Manager of Data Governance, the Data Governance Analyst is responsible for supporting the implementation of the Health Analytics Roadmap where data will be utilized for the benefit of all Albertans through a coordinated and systematic approach to managing and governing data.
+As a member of this newly established team, you will have a role in designing and implementing a Data Governance program.
+Reporting to the Manager of Data Governance, the Data Governance Analyst is responsible for supporting the implementation of a Data Governance program and the Health Analytics Modernization initiative where data will be utilized for the benefit of all Albertans through a coordinated and systematic approach to managing and governing data.

-A critical responsibility of the Data Governance Analyst is to coordinate with various internal and external stakeholders to understand the data access landscape and develop governance and policy instruments that will enhance the ability for data access with internal and external stakeholders.
-This position is skilled in anticipating, identifying, and responding to diverse and complex data access needs and issues across the healthcare ecosystem, while also aligning with other areas of the branch, the division, and Department of Health more broadly.
+A critical responsibility of the Data Governance Analyst is to coordinate with internal and external stakeholders to assess the data access landscape and develop governance policies that enhance data accessibility.
+This role requires anticipating and addressing diverse and complex data access needs and issues across the healthcare ecosystem, while ensuring alignment with departmental priorities and cross-functional initiatives.

 Key Responsibilities:

-- Develop and maintain policies, standards, and guidelines to establish effective data governance with processes to support data integration and access across the healthcare ecosystem.
+- Develop and maintain policies, standards, and guidelines to establish effective data governance that enable seamless data integration and access across Alberta’s healthcare ecosystem.

 Please click on this link to view the job description for this position.